jakubfiala/atrament/README.md

 The demo app is useful for development, and it's set up to use the compiled files in `/dist`.
 It's a plain HTML website which can be served with any local server.
 A good way to develop using the demo is to run `python -m http.server` (with Python 3) in the `/demo` directory.
 The demo will be served on `localhost:8000`.

+## Alternatives

+Atrament's philosophy is to provide a **simple** and **small** tool that takes care of everything from pointer events to drawing pixels on screen.
+Atrament uses the native Canvas API to draw strokes, instead of computing custom curves.
+This means it's very lightweight (5.9kB gzipped with fill mode, 2.4kB without) and pretty much as fast as the browser allows.

+This does mean Atrament's rendering quality is limited by the Canvas API.
+If your application requires higher drawing quality, there are libraries such as
+[perfect-freehand](https://github.com/steveruizok/perfect-freehand) which compute their own curves and achieve somewhat more pleasing, higher-fidelity results.
+This comes at the expense of size (`perfect-freehand` is almost 2kB gzipped to generate the curve shape, but you need to take care of rendering it, handling pointer interactions, etc.).

+For a more fully-featured solution including drawing shapes, graphs, text, built-in Undo/Redo and many other features, you might want to consider a larger tool such as [excalidraw](https://github.com/excalidraw/excalidraw).